Nickelodeon Movies: Upcoming projects

-Nickelodeon Movies is teaming up with Point Grey Pictures to make a CG-animated film reboot of the Teenage Mutant Ninja Turtles film series titled Teenage Mutant Ninja Turtles: Mutant Mayhem, which is currently in production with Jeff Rowe directing.
-The film is currently scheduled for release on August 4, 2023.

-The sequel to PAW Patrol: The Movie, titled PAW Patrol: The Mighty Movie, is currently in development with Cal Brunker returning as director and Jennifer Dodge, Laura Clunie, and Toni Stevens as producers.
-The film is scheduled for release on September 29, 2023.

-Nickelodeon Movies is also working with Avatar Studios to make a theatrical CG-animated film, alongside 2 other animated films that will be released by Paramount Pictures, with one of the films, centered on the original characters, beginning production in October 2022.
-It will serve as the first project from Avatar Studios and is scheduled to be released on October 10, 2025.
+Nickelodeon Movies is working with Avatar Studios to make a theatrical animated film titled The Legend of Aang: The Last Airbender, alongside 2 other animated films that will be released by Paramount Pictures, with one of the films, centered on the original characters, beginning production in October 2022.
+It will serve as the first project from Avatar Studios and is scheduled to be released on October 9, 2026.

 On March 2, 2021, Yokai Samba, a film previously in development at DreamWorks Animation, had been picked up by the studio.

 On August 2, 2021, Paramount Pictures announced that a new Teenage Mutant Ninja Turtles live-action film was in the works with Colin Jost and Casey Jost penning the script and Michael Bay, Andrew Form, Brad Fuller, Scott Mednick and Galen Walker signing on as producers.

-An animated musical Smurfs film was announced in February 2022 and is scheduled to be released on February 14, 2025.

-A fourth theatrical SpongeBob SquarePants film and three spinoff films set for release on Paramount+ were announced in February 2022, with the first of the spinoffs scheduled for release in 2023 and the fourth theatrical film scheduled for release on May 23, 2025.
+A fourth theatrical SpongeBob SquarePants film, titled The SpongeBob Movie: Search for SquarePants, and three spinoff films set for release on Paramount+ were announced in February 2022, with Saving Bikini Bottom: The Sandy Cheeks Movie released on August 2, 2024, on Netflix and Search for SquarePants scheduled for release on December 19, 2025.

-In March 2023, a sequel to Good Burger was announced, with Thompson and Mitchell reprising their roles, for a release on Paramount+ in 2023.

-Films

-All films listed are produced and/or distributed by Paramount Pictures unless noted otherwise.